Cristy (Chapman) Uhrig

 Upon completing her playing career Coach Cristy embarked on what has been and continues to be a very successful coaching career.
 Prior to leaving for Louisville she worked with all age levels at LBVBC, winning a National Championship in 2006 with her 13-1 team and finishing in the top 5 in the three proceeding years with the 12-1, 13-1, and 18-1 teams.
 Meanwhile, Coach Cristy also served as the Head Girls' Varsity Volleyball Coach at Santa Margarita High School (2005-2009).
 While at Santa Margarita she guided her teams to the CIF Finals (2005), CIF Semifinals (2006, 2009), and a CIF Championship (2008).
 In 2008 she was named Orange County Coach of the Year and California High School Coach of the Year.

 Following the 2009 season, Coach Cristy and her family moved to Louisville where she coach at Assumption High School (2010, 2011) and KIVA - Kentucky Indiana Volleyball Academy (2010-2013).
 Once again, success followed.
 In both years that she was at Assumption High School the team earned State Championships, being named the #2 high school team in the nation by Prepvolleyball.com.
 In her four years at KIVA her teams were AAU National Runners-up twice (13-1's in 2010 and 18-1's in 2013) and finished 5th in the other two years (2011, 2012).
-Since she has been back in Orange County she has helped the LBVBC 18-1 team to Bronze (2015) and Silver (2016) Medal finishes in the last two USAV Junior National Championships.
+Since she has been back in Orange County she has helped the LBVBC 18-1 team to two Bronze (2015, 2017) and one Silver (2016) Medal finish in the last three USAV Junior National Championships.

-Coach Cristy currently resides in Coto de Caza with her husband, Jeff, and her four boys, Calvin, Maverick, Brody, and Keats.
+Coach Cristy currently resides in Ladera Ranch with her husband, Jeff, and her four boys, Calvin, Maverick, Brody, and Keats.